 Characteristics of the meal plan:

 This meal plan is going to provide 1800 calories as you will not need more calories during the first trimester of your pregnancy.
 But your choices must be changed into nutrient-dense food from the 5 food groups which will be helpful in fueling your baby’s growth.

-Women with gestational diabetes must choose foods which are low in carbohydrate, sugar and GI.
+Women with gestational diabetes must choose foods that are low in carbohydrate, sugar, and GI.
 This plan presents meal ideas for women suffering from Gestational Diabetes during the first trimester of their pregnancy.